rahul-h-bhatia-furlenco/node-exporter-cron/README.md

     cd kubernetes-cron-job
     ```

-3. Customize the cron schedule in `cronjob.yaml` if needed.
+3. Customize the cron schedule in `cronjob.yml` if needed.

 ## Usage

+# Pre-Requisite
+   Adding Node Exporter to the Kubernetes Cluster.
+Only if you have a fresh cluster, and there is no node-exporter installed.
+   These commands will install node-exporter on every node and expose it as a cluster IP service (internal to the kubernetes cluster).

+    ```bash
+    kubectl apply -f node-exporter-daemonset.yml
+    kubectl apply -f node-exporter-service.yml
+    ```

 # To just deploy into your cluster:
    You can follow below steps 3-5